IELTS Speaking Using Contractions: wanna, gonna

 • I would not have = I wouldn’t’ve

-3. The government should’ve developed better public transportation.
-If they wanna limit global warming, they need to limit the use of cars and the best way is to provide cheaper and more efficient bus services.
+3. The government should have developed better public transportation a long time ago.
+If they want to limit global warming, they have got to limit the use of cars.

-4. If you’re gonna learn a language, then improve your pronunciation.
+4. If you’re going to learn a language, then you have really got to focus on your pronunciation.

 Vocabulary for Food: Vegetables